 Solution 3: Ensure that your chipset drivers and BIOS firmware are up to date

 Once the Creators Update has been installed on a Windows 10 computer, issues such as this one can come to life if the computer in question has outdated chipset drivers or outdated BIOS firmware.
-To make sure that’s not the case, make your way to the Downloads section of the official website of your computer’s manufacturer (or the manufacturer or your computer’s motherboard) and check to see whether or not the chipset drivers and BIOS firmware installed on your computer are the latest versions.
+To make sure that’s not the case, make your way to the Downloads section of the official website of your computer’s manufacturer (or the manufacturer of your computer’s motherboard) and check to see whether or not the chipset drivers and BIOS firmware installed on your computer are the latest versions.
 If you find that a newer version of the BIOS firmware for your computer or any of your computer’s chipset drivers is available, immediately download and install it as an outdated one could’ve been the cause of your sorrows.

 Solution 4: Update the drivers for your computer’s network adapter

 Outdated network adapter drivers can also turn out to be the cause of this problem in many cases.
-To make sure that the drivers for your computer’s network adapter are up to date, first you need to press the Windows Logo key + X to open the WinX Menu, click on Device Manager, double-click on the Network adapters section to expand it, determine which one is your computer’s active network adapter and note the name of its manufacturer.
+To make sure that the drivers for your computer’s network adapter are up to date, first, you need to press the Windows logo key + X to open the WinX Menu, click on Device Manager, double-click on the Network adapters section to expand it, determine which one is your computer’s active network adapter and note the name of its manufacturer.
 Once that’s done, simply navigate to the Downloads section of the official website of the manufacturer of your computer’s network adapter and check for the newest version of the drivers available for your specific network adapter.

 If it turns out that you have an older version of the drivers, simply download and install the latest version of the network adapter’s drivers and that should get the job done.